Grundisburgh

 Grundisburgh (/ˈgrʌnzˌbrə/) is a village of 1,584 residents situated in the English county of Suffolk.
 It is in the East Suffolk district, six 6 mi north-east from Ipswich and 4 mi north-west of Woodbridge located on the B1079.
 Flowing through the village are the rivers Lark and Gull.
 The finding of Ipswich and Thetford-type pottery suggests that there was settlement in the Middle Saxon era.
 The village is recorded in the Domesday Book of 1086 as "Grundesbur", "Grundesburg", "Grundesburh" or "Grundesburc".
-Grundisburgh is pronounced "Gruns-bruh".